Caleb-Mantey/joy_ussd_engine/README.md

 end
 ```

-When the user enters 2 in the `Menus::InitialMenu` menu then the following will be rendered and the user session will be terminated.
+When the user enters 2 in the `Ussd::Menus::InitialMenu` menu then the following will be rendered and the user session will be terminated.

 ![transaction](./images/transactions_menu.png)

-The `Menus::ViewTransaction` menu uses the `joy_release` method to render out the text stored in the `@menu_text` variable and ends the user session.
+The `Ussd::Menus::ViewTransaction` menu uses the `joy_release` method to render out the text stored in the `@menu_text` variable and ends the user session.

 ### PaginateMenu